Map of New Jersey highlighting Salem County in red.

 • Population: ~27,000

-• Parks: Union Lake, New Jersey Motorsports Park
+• Highlights: Glasstown Arts District, Union Lake, Maurice River, New Jersey Motorsports Park

 Colorful row of three small storefronts, including a purple bookstore, a purple and teal building, and a red brick watch shop, on a city street with parked cars and leafless trees.